 To date, I’ve received five such requests – er – nominations, and I’m starting to think it’s not in good taste to ignore them.
 Plus, it makes for an easy “L” post, and even GG deserves “easy” once in a while.
-Of course, five nominations leaves me with 54 questions, instead of the normal Liebster 10 or 11.
-Since I suck at rules anyway – and I’m okay with that – I’ve come up with a solution.
+Of course, five nominations leave me with 54 questions, instead of the normal Liebster 10 or 11.
+Since I suck at rules anyway, I’ve come up with a solution.
 I will answer ONE complete set, by the first person who ever sent me this request.
-And a SECOND set, which comprises a few questions from each of the other requests to equal 11, for a total of 22.
+And a SECOND set, which will incorporate a few questions from each of the other requests to equal 11, for a total of 22 questions between all sets.

-After, I will pick a different series of questions from all sets to use as my questions for those “nominees” to whom I will pass this on.
+After, I will pick a different series of questions from the collective sets to use as my questions for those “nominees” to whom I will pass this on.
 After all, no need for perfectly good questions go to waste.